cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 If there is no credit activity for the aggregation, this field is null.
 (So, a null in this field can mean either that there was no credit activity at all or that all credit activity was prior to November 28, 2023.)
 {% enddocs %}

+{% docs lp_micropayment_refund_amount %}
+Refunded amount for this specific micropayment.
+Null if no refund for this micropayment.
+{% enddocs %}

+{% docs lp_aggregation_refund_amount %}
+Total refunded amount associated with this aggregation.
+(The aggregation may contain more than one micropayment.)
+{% enddocs %}

 -------------------------------- SETTLEMENTS TABLE --------------------------------